-A sample set of courses for all levels can be found in Grounders Class (sample course maps).
+A sample set of courses for all levels can be found in Error!
+Reference source not found..

 4.5.8 Gamblers Class

 ~Please note this is a new class, and as such there will be adjustments that need to be made, possibly quicker than the normal once every 6 months' time frame that we normally follow.
 We welcome feedback and we look forward to making this a great class for everyone!
 Please bear with us as we accomplish that~